JeremyOT/Toto/README.md

-SimpleAPIServer
+TotoServer
 ===============
-SimpleAPIServer is a small framework intended to accelerate API server development.
+TotoServer is a small framework intended to accelerate API server development.
 It is built on top of [Tornado][tornado] and can currently use either [MySQL][mysql] or [MongoDB][mongodb] as a backing database.